National Mouse Genetics Network

 - Further information

-The Network will be led by a National Director to capitalise on the UK’s international excellence in mouse and human genetics, and wider biomedical sciences.
+The Network, led by National Director Professor Owen Sansom, will capitalise on the UK’s international excellence in mouse and human genetics, and wider biomedical sciences.

 The new investment will comprise a small number (ca 4-6) of distributed research clusters pursuing distinctive, but complementary, challenge-led research and will be embedded within UK research organisations.
 The Network will include a new Harwell research cluster, co-located with the Mary Lyon Centre, that will capitalise on the specific interdisciplinary opportunities on the Harwell campus.
 All clusters will draw directly from the specialist facilities and capabilities of the Mary Lyon Centre (including genome-engineering, phenotyping and animal care) to deliver their science ambitions.